-There are two levels or modes of caching related to the controller - each independent of the other.
+There are two levels or modes of caching related to the controller, each of which is independent of the other.
 Caching can be enabled on the controller, which sets caching on all the RAID array/host drives configured on the controller.
-This mode of caching utilizes the memory that is located on the controller (SDRAM that is either embedded or an inserted DIMM module).
-The other caching mode is enabling the caching feature of the hard disk drives.
+This mode of caching utilizes the memory that is located on the controller.
+The other caching mode is enabling the caching feature of the actual hard disk drives themselves.
 In this method, the cache memory that is utilized is located on the disk drive and does not use the controller's memory.

-Warning: In the event of power loss to the computer system, data located in disk cache is not protected by the battery backup unit of those controllers that support optional battery backup.
-The battery backup only protects data that is located in the controller cache.
+Note: In the event of power loss to the computer system, any data located in disk cache and controller cache is not protected and will be lost.